-Did you ever question if birds fly at night?
+Did you ever question do birds fly at night?
 What if they sleep at night?
 What are they doing at night while we’re sleeping?

 Fortunately, the answers to these questions are well studied.
 Ornithologists and birdwatchers collected vast amounts of data on the nocturnal nature of birds.
 Most studies suggest that many birds lead an exciting life at night as well as during the day.

 You might be amazed to learn about bird activity at night.
 In this post, I will answer the questions about what birds do at night.
 But first, let me answer the first question:

 Do birds fly at night?